 How To Get The Data For Your Summary

 If you’re building your personalized resume summary, you may have noticed that in each one of the examples above they contain company information that might be hard to find.
 For example, knowing that you accounted for a certain percentage of overall sales as a sales executive.

 Getting this information isn’t as complicated as you might think.
 If you ask your current or previous employer for this information, they’ll be happy to provide it.

 Here’s how you might want to initiate the conversation with them:

 I’m always looking to add to my executive summary in my resume and periodically I collect information on my performance to add to it.
-I would love to know if there’s anything in particular that stands out to you in terms of my performance and how it’s effected the company.
+I would love to know if there’s anything in particular that stands out to you in terms of my performance and how it’s affected the company.
 For example, do you know what percentage of sales I accounted for last year?

 Thank you so much,